 About our Students

 Our relatively small size means a student community that is close, connected and, with approximately 30 student organizations, constantly on the move.
 Our students bring a wide range of backgrounds to their law school experience.
-The Fall 2016 incoming class of first-year law students arrived on campus with 24 different undergraduate majors from 53 different colleges and universities.
-The class of 92 students also brought impressive academic credentials:
+The Fall 2017 incoming class of 123 students brought impressive academic credentials:

 Financial Aid Information